ranjanjs34/WEAP/README.md

 Programming language used: Bash

+Important: Check bash in your linux using the command: which bash

+                                       Desired output: /usr/bin/bash

-Other requirements: Java 1.3.1 or higher, Python3, GLIBC 2.28 or higher.
+Other requirements: Java 11, Python3, GLIBC 2.28 or higher.

 Executable Binaries are converted from bash using Shell Script Compiler (SHC).